Yaaruku Yaaro: Plot

 Manju takes David out for lunch and learns about his life after college and his new love Deepa.
-She gets angry at him for not treating Deepa properly.
-But she also feels sorry for him and soon falls prey to his (charms?).
-The Raasathi song is shown again but this time with Manju instead of Deepa.
+She gets angry at him for not treating Deepa properly, but she also feels sorry for him and soon falls prey to his charms.
 Manju asks David to marry her and plans their migration to Canada.
-She then asks David to forget Deepa and give back her 500,000 rupees.
-David then asks for advice from his faithful sidekicks.
-He then visits Deepa surrounded by a stunning landscape and asks for her forgiveness.
-Deepa gets angry with his behaviour and scorns at him.
-Wounded, David comes back to his sidekicks who advise him to jump for Manju instead.
+She then asks David to forget Deepa and give back her money.
+David then asks for advice from his sidekicks.
+He then visits Deepa and asks for her forgiveness.
+Deepa gets angry with his behavior and scorns at him.
+Wounded, David comes back to his sidekicks, who advise him to jump for Manju instead.
 David then goes to Manju seeking refuge.
-Manju initially gets angry that David had not returned the check but then suddenly declares her love for him and starts yet another duet sequence.
+Manju initially gets angry that David had not returned the check but then suddenly declares her love for him.
 David and Manju stop their car in No-Man's Land and plan to go to the airport from there.

-Out of nowhere, Deepa suddenly appears there on her Scooty.
-This is the film's climax.
-Deepa accuses David that he used her just like the stepnee tyre that was shown in the beginning.
-David then explains that he never used her but always thought of her as his steppingstone to success (Vazhkaiyil Ovvoru Steppum Nee, Steppu Nee, Steppu Nee, Steppu Nee).
+Out of nowhere, Deepa suddenly appears there on her motorcycle.
+She accuses David that he used her just like the stepney tyre that was shown in the beginning.
+David then explains that he never used her but always thought of her as his stepping stone to success.
 Deepa refuses to be consoled and gives back the gold crucifix chain to David.
 She then leaves the place with sorrow.
-Manju gets angry with David again.
-She asks David to give the chain to whomever he likes.
+Manju gets angry with David again and asks him to give the chain to whomever he likes.
 David then puts the chain around Manju's neck.
-Manju takes it as the holy thaali, and says that she is now all his.
-David and Manju circle the car by which they came, three times.
+Manju takes it as the holy thaali and says that she is now all his.

+David and Manju circle the car by which they came three times.
 This scene symbolically indicates that the marriage of David and Manju has been made in heaven, marked by the circling of the holy fire thrice in actual marriages.
-The next scene shows a (Cargo) aeroplane taking off, presumably with David and Manju inside it, for Canada.
+The next scene shows a cargo airplane taking off, presumably with David and Manju inside it, for Canada.